michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 18. And when they came down to him, Elisha prayed unto the Lord, and said, Smite this people, I pray thee, with blindness.
 And he smote them with blindness according to the word of Elisha.

 19. And Elisha said unto them, This is not the way, neither is this the city: follow me, and I will bring you to the man whom ye seek.
-But he led them to Samaria.follow…: Heb. come ye after me
+But he led them to Samaria.

 20. And it came to pass, when they were come into Samaria, that Elisha said, Lord, open the eyes of these men, that they may see.
 And the Lord opened their eyes, and they saw; and, behold, they were in the midst of Samaria.